wistia/wistia-open-docs/_posts/account-setup.md

 ## Billing Statements

-To see billing statements, you must be logged in as the account owner.
+To see billing statements, you must be logged in as the Account Owner.
 Click the  "Billing" tab in your Account Settings.
 This will display a complete history of the payment activity on your account.

 {% post_image hashed_id: 'b00b87b48826ed1a31d96b045bf6579a79c3a7b3', width: 600, class: 'center' %}